10 Creepy Things Bodies Can Do After Death

 3 Appear Aroused

-Responding to certain stimuli when alive is natural and something that occurs even in the most inopportune of times.
+Responding to certain stimuli when alive is natural and occurs even in the most inopportune of times.
 While it can be embarrassing if the moment isn’t right, it’s nothing near as creepy as a dead man getting an erection.

 Once the heart stops beating, all of the blood that was previously circulating begins to trickle down and collect at the lowest part of the body available.
 In some cases, depending on how the man died, such as those who have suffered a spinal injury or passed facedown, this can be in the genital area.
 The continuous pooling of blood is only natural, as is the reaction it causes in the dead man’s penis, referred to as priapism.